biginterview/biginterview-docs/source/docs/partners/integration/_03_webhooks.md

 <div class="alert alert-danger">
   <strong>Disclaimer:</strong> These documents represent a BETA version of our
   webhook integration.
-It is reliability is not part of our SLA and, as such, the integration itself may change or be buggy and unreliable.
+Its reliability is not part of our SLA and, as such, the integration itself may change or be buggy and unreliable.
 </div>